my presentation of the motivating idea for the class (my slides)

 Alvin Goldman and Bob Beddor, Reliabilism (in the Stanford Encyclopedia of Philosophy) (2021)

-Knowing how and luck
+More on knowing how and luck

 Katherine Hawley, "Success and knowledge-how" (2003)